Nerogar/OneTrainer/README.md

 Before you start looking at the code, I recommend reading about the project structure [here](docs/ProjectStructure.md).
 For in depth discussions, you should consider joining the [Discord](https://discord.gg/KwgcQd5scF) server.

+## Related Projects

+- **[MGDS](https://github.com/Nerogar/mgds)**: A custom dataset implementation for Pytorch that is built around the idea of a node based graph.
+- **[StableTuner](https://github.com/devilismyfriend/StableTuner)**: Another training application for Stable Diffusion.
+  OneTrainer takes a lot of inspiration from StableTuner and wouldn't exist without it.
+- **[Visions of Chaos](https://softology.pro/voc.htm)**: A collection of machine learning tools that also includes OneTrainer.